kristianmandrup/racer-mw/README.md

 ## Crud

-The Crud should enable something like this
+The Crud should enable something like this:

 ```LiveScript
 Crud = require 'crud'